 Reusable water bottles or other sealed drink containers are permitted in Library spaces.
 Water fountains are available.
-Food is not permitted in the Library.
+Food is not permitted in Library spaces.
 Please visit McGill Food & Dining Services for more information regarding where to eat on campus.

-- Is there a way to track how full Library spaces are before I visit a branch?
+- Is there a way to track how full Library spaces are before I visit?

-Yes, as of September 1, you will be able to check how busy the McLennan-Redpath Library Complex is in real-time before heading to campus with the Waitz space use service.
+Yes, you can check how busy the McLennan-Redpath Library Complex is in real-time before heading to campus with the Waitz space use service.
 Visit the Library’s Waitz visualization page or download the free Waitz mobile app (available for both Android and iOS devices) to know before you go!

 - I forgot my phone or laptop charger at home.
 Can the Library help?